Achievable rate region for three user discrete broadcast channel based on coset codes: Concluding remarks : Common parts of random variables and the need for structure

 How did Marton accomplish this containment?
 Marton proposed building the $\PublicRV-$codebook first, followed by conditional codebooks over $\PrivateRV_{1},\PrivateRV_{2}$.
 Conditional coding with a careful choice of order therefore contained the range under the action of univariate function.
-How is all of this related to the need for containing bivariate functions of a pair of random variables.
+How is all of this related to the need for containing bivariate functions of a pair of random variables?
 The fundamental underlying thread is the notion of common part \cite{1972MMPCT_GacKor}.
 What are the common parts of a triple of random variables?
 Clearly, one can simply extend the notion of common part defined for a pair of random variables.
-This yields four common parts - one part that is simultaneously to common to all three random variables and one common part each, corresponding to each pair in the triple.
+This yields four common parts - one part that is simultaneously common to all three random variables and one common part corresponding to each pair in the triple.
 Indeed, if $\overline{V_{1}}=(W,U_{12},U_{31},V_{1}),\overline{V_{2}}=(W,U_{12},U_{23},V_{2}),\overline{V_{3}}=(W,U_{23},U_{31},V_{3})$, then $W$ is the part simultaneously to common to $\overline{V_{1}},\overline{V_{2}},\overline{V_{3}}$ and $U_{ij}:ij\in\left\{12,23,31\right\}$ are the pairwise common parts.
-A simple extension of Marton's coding suggests a way to handle these common parts.
+The $\UM$technique suggests a way to handle these common parts.